ArzoneT99/basic-subnet/README.md

 - `forward`: Processes the incoming `HIPProtocol` synapse by selecting an option based on the query and available options.
 - `blacklist`: Determines if an incoming request should be blacklisted based on the miner's configuration and the request's hotkey.
 - `priority`: Assigns priority to incoming requests based on the caller's stake.
-- `select_option`: Presents the query and options to the user through an interface and retrieves the selected option.
+- `select_option`: Sends the query and options to the user and retrieves the selected option.
 - `present_options_to_user`: A placeholder for implementing the logic to present the query and options to the user through an interface.

 ## 3. validator.py